AwesomeAley/ObsidianNotes/Computer Organization/Sequential Logic.md

 - Most basic: 2 crossed AND gates
 - 2 outputs opposite of each other
 - 2 state or logic circuits, (many flipflops make a multi stable)
+- when changes states, it remains in that state even after momentary input signal changes! <- memory!

 - Static RAM: Flip-Flops (4-6) transistors
 - Dynamic RAM: Capacitors